 Serving as a historic house museum and headquarters for The National Society of The Colonial Dames of America, Dumbarton House places historic preservation at the heart of both the museum and the headquarters’ missions.
 Historic preservation is, in and of itself, a sustainable activity and Dumbarton House strives to be a leader not only in preserving the historic structure of the museum but also in conserving valuable environmental resources.

 Dumbarton House is a recipient of the 2013 Mayor’s Sustainability Award for its efforts in sustainability.
 Click here to see our Executive Director Karen L. Daly and other award recipients discuss the importance of preserving and conserving the District’s valuable resources for generations to come.

 Sustainability for Dumbarton House addresses our entire site and operations.
 Some of our larger sustainable actions include:

 • Purchase of 100% wind power for electricity usage (which is enough to power 15 homes for a year and is equivalent to offsetting over 100 tons of carbon dioxide emissions)

 • 100% recycled paper products- from copy paper to toilet paper, whenever possible

-• writing a Sustainability Action plan that can be integrated with Museum operational policies to ensure that everything we do is sustainable
+• Having a Sustainability Action plan that can be integrated with Museum operational policies to ensure that everything we do is sustainable

-• implementing a new HVAC system that incorporates a geothermal plant for heating and cooling; new efficient air handlers, a window restoration project to improve the building envelope, and installing energy management software for the new system
+• Implementing a new HVAC system that incorporates the most economically friendly plant for heating and cooling; new efficient air handlers, a window restoration project to improve the building envelope, and installing energy management software for the new system